Reconstruction Begins

 The Prague City Development Authority (Útvar rozvoje hl. m.
 Prahy) moves into the complex.
 Six years later, the organisation becomes the Prague Institute of Planning and Development (IPR Prague).

 The Center for Architecture and Metropolitan Planning (CAMP), designed by the architectural studio NOT BAD, opens on the building's ground floor.
-The exhibition spaces occupy the location originally intended by Karel Prager for the Baumcentrum, where the studios within the association and collaborating artists were to present their work.
+The exhibition spaces occupy the location originally intended by Karel Prager for the Baucentrum, where the studios within the association and collaborating artists were to present their work.

 The metal fence on the sculpture of Miloslav Chlupáč, which separates the complex from Vyšehradská Street, is removed.
 The complex thus opens up even more to the public.